Use an independent mechanic to ensure you don’t bring home a lemon.

 Used car prepurchase inspections can be hugely beneficial for both car buyers and sellers:

 - Car buyers.
 If you’re buying a used car, it’s vital that you know the vehicle’s current condition.
-A prepurchase inspection gives you a complete rundown of a car’s quality and safety, allowing you to work out whether you’re getting a good deal or whether you’re about to buy a lemon.
-Car buyers can also use the results of a prepurchase vehicle inspection to negotiate a better price with the seller.
+A prepurchase inspection gives you a complete rundown of a car’s quality and safety This is especially important if you’re buying a car after a natural disaster.
+It allows you to work out whether you’re getting a good deal or about to buy a lemon.
+Car buyers can also use the results of a prepurchase vehicle inspection to negotiate a better price with the seller. ¿/li>

 - Car sellers.
 If you’re selling a used vehicle, you can use a prepurchase vehicle inspection to increase your negotiating power.
 With a positive inspection report to back you up, you can prove to potential buyers that your car is in excellent condition and has been well looked after.
 And because buyers know they’ll be getting a quality vehicle, you’ll be able to negotiate a higher sales price.